SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-packaging-advice.md

 ## Overview

 The optimal playback experience which can be obtained with the Player framework requires streams to be packaged accordingly.
-This most notably affects the ability of the player to automatically apply default media selections as well as the quality of the seek user experience which can be obtained.
+This most notably affects the ability of the player to automatically apply default media selections as well as the quality of its seek user experience.

+More information about automatic selection is available from <doc:selecting-subtitles-and-alternative-audio-tracks>.

 ### Automatic media option selection